Data-Driven Distributionally Robust Optimal Control with State-Dependent Noise: The Solution

 \subsubsection{Estimating Reference Distribution}

-We employ Maximum likelihood estimation (MLE), which is a widely used method for estimating the parameters of a probability distribution based on observed data.
-When the true distribution of the noise $p$ is stationary, we can use MLE to estimate the parameters of reference distribution $q$ as a Gaussian distribution based on training data.
+We employ Maximum likelihood estimation (MLE) for estimating the parameters of a probability distribution based on observed data.

-In the case of a Gaussian distribution, the MLE involves finding the values of the mean and variance that maximize the likelihood function, which is a measure of how well the observed data fits the assumed distribution.
-The estimation of the mean and variance are given by the sample mean and sample variance of the observed data, respectively.
 Once we have estimated the parameters of $q$, we can use them to construct the ambiguity set for the DROC problem.